fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 A component can include other components within its configuration; these are referred to in Infusion as subcomponents.
 It's common to want related components to share state through their models; we can handle this through the [model relay](/infusion/development/ModelRelay.md) features.

-The evolving "Hello, World!" component below splits out the two logging functions (console and web page) into separate subcomponents, and synchronizes the message to be logged through a model relay:
+The evolving "Hello, World!" component below splits out the two "hello" functions (console and web page) into separate subcomponents, and synchronizes the message to be logged through a model relay:

 ```
 fluid.defaults("fluid.helloWorld", {